AlexisD02/Student-s-Union-Shop-2/README.md

 - **Dynamic content is responsive**: all information/data retrieved from the database is presented accordingly to the responsive application (i.e., content is presented according to the design).

-- **Advanced products search**: searching for products is achieved through more advanced searches such as a combination of text (the application should retrieve a list of products matching the search criteria).//
+- **Advanced products search**: searching for products is achieved through more advanced searches such as a combination of text (the application should retrieve a list of products matching the search criteria).
+The advanced product search input on the page works by taking the user's input and using it to build a query that searches for products in the website's database.
+The search input uses a PHP function to build a query that searches for products containing the user's search terms in either the title or description fields.
+The search terms are first split into individual words, and then the function builds a query that searches for products containing all of the words in either the title or description fields.

 - **Checkout mechanism**: logged in users can checkout in their cart, which adds the order to the orders table (tbl_orders) in the MySQL database.
 Upon insertion, the user is presented with a success message informing their order that it has been placed successfully, and then all items are removed from the cart.